hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-self-service.md

 Create a wallet using a `POST /wallets` endpoint.
 This wallet will be a container for the tenant's assets (DIDs, VCs, Connections, etc.).
-The wallet seed may be provided during the wallet creation or omitted to let the Agent generate one randomly.
+The Agent can provide or randomly generate the wallet seed during wallet creation.

 If the user already has the wallet associated, the wallet creation will fail as multiple wallets per tenant are not yet allowed.